Tofdu31/docker-mumble/README.md

 1: Configure .env
 ---------------------
 Open .env and change :
-a) Change the port of mumble (by default : 64738), password and adress for your server
+a) Change the port of mumble (by default : 64738)
+b) Password
+c) Address for your server

 2 : Running the Container